apostrophecms-legacy/apostrophe-site/README.md

     function Construct(options, callback) {
       var self = this;
-      // Add a bunch of methods to self here return callback(null);
+      // Add a bunch of methods to self here, then...

+      // Invoke the callback.
+This must happen on next tick or later! return process.nextTick(function() {
+        return callback(null);
+      });
     }

     // Export the constructor so others can subclass